loukansif/NodeJs-Intermediate-customizedTerminal-Slimane/README.md

 The look & feel (color?
 ASCII art or icons?) is up to you !

 4. Add another option to require at least one symbol and/or one number in the generated password.

+BONUS

+0. Add a progress bar that increase whith time